CEO of Japanese drinks giant Suntory resigns following drug probe

 From CNN’s Hanako Montgomery, Junko Ogura and Yumi Asada

-Tokyo (CNN) — Suntory Holdings chairman and CEO Takeshi Niinami has resigned following allegations that he purchased products containing THC, the psychoactive component of cannabis, the company confirmed Tuesday.
+Tokyo (CNN) — Suntory Holdings chairman and CEO Takeshi Niinami has resigned following allegations he purchased supplements containing illegal substances, the company confirmed Tuesday.

 Niinami, 66, one of Japan’s most prominent and outspoken business leaders, said he believed the supplements he bought were legal.
 He has often served as the face of corporate Japan and frequently appeared on CNN.